aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-griddesktop/opening-an-excel-file/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithGrid-OpeningExcelFile-OpeningExcelFile.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithGrid-OpeningExcelFile-OpeningExcelFile.cs" >}}

 The above code snippet can be used by developers in any way they want.
 For example, if you want to load an Excel file automatically when a windows form loads then you can add this code under the Load event of your Form.